baoshi/ESP-I2C-OLED/readme.md

 https://www.tindie.com/products/Ba0sh1/esp8266-esp-0712-full-io-breadboard-adapter/

 Copyright (c) 2015, Baoshi Zhu.
 All rights reserved.
-Source code in this project governed by a BSD-style license that can be found in the LICENSE.txt file.
+Source code in this project is governed by BSD-style license that can be found in the LICENSE.txt file.